Canadian Natural Resources (TSE:CNQ) PT Lowered to C$49.00

-Canadian Natural Resources (TSE:CNQ) (NYSE:CNQ) had its price target trimmed by National Bankshares from C$50.00 to C$49.00 in a research report sent to investors on Thursday morning, BayStreet.CA reports.
-The firm currently has an outperform rating on the stock.
+Canadian Natural Resources (TSE:CNQ) (NYSE:CNQ) had its target price dropped by equities researchers at Raymond James from C$53.00 to C$49.00 in a report released on Monday, Price Targets.com reports.
+The brokerage presently has an “outperform” rating on the stock.
+Raymond James’ target price indicates a potential upside of 28.10% from the company’s current price.

 Canadian Natural Resources Limited explores for, develops, produces, and markets crude oil, natural gas, and natural gas liquids (NGLs).
 The company offers synthetic crude oil (SCO), light and medium crude oil, bitumen (thermal oil), primary heavy crude oil, and Pelican Lake heavy crude oil.
 Its midstream assets include two crude oil pipeline systems; and a 50% working interest in an 84-megawatt cogeneration plant at Primrose.